 Before cashing your check, you must endorse it.
 On the back of the check, sign your name — look for the line marked with “Endorse Here” or an “x.”
-Most checks are two-party checks (person or business to a person); our related research details how to endorse and cash a third-party check.
+Most checks have only two parties, the person or business that writes the check and the recipient; our related research details how to endorse and cash a third-party check.
 Note that unless you create a third-party check, you can’t have someone else cash the check for you.

 Once you have endorsed your check, you can cash or deposit it; we explain how below.

 Note: Regardless of where you cash or deposit a check, you will often need a government-issued photo ID, such as a driver’s license or state identification card.
-If you don’t have an ID, our previous research lists several check cashing options without ID.
+Our related research explains what you need to cash a check.
+If you don’t have an ID, see our research on check cashing options without ID.

 Cashing/Depositing a Check at a Bank

-If you have a bank account, you can typically avoid a check cashing fee by cashing/depositing your check with a teller or at your ATM.
-To cash a check at a teller, you’ll need to provide the endorsed check and your ID; to deposit it, you’ll also need to fill out a deposit slip with your account number and the check details.
+If you have a bank account, you can typically avoid a check cashing fee by cashing/depositing your check with a teller (in the lobby or in the drive-thru) or at your ATM.
+To cash a check at a teller or drive-thru, you’ll need to provide the endorsed check and your ID; to deposit it, you may also need to fill out a deposit slip.

-If you choose to use the ATM, you won’t need your ID, but do remember to endorse your check before you submit it.
+If you choose to use the ATM, you won’t need your ID or a deposit slip, but do remember to endorse your check before you submit it.
 Note that if your current account balance does not cover the full amount of the check, you can’t cash it immediately at the ATM; you will need to deposit the check and wait for it to clear, then get cash in a separate transaction.
 A portion of the check may be available to you immediately, depending on your bank’s policies.
 Once the check clears, the remainder will be available for withdrawal.

 Cashing a Check at a Bank Without an Account